segabl/pd2-streamlined-heisting/README.md

 - Makes Shields reduce explosion damage from the front instead of a generic explosion damage resistance
 - Makes Medics require line of sight to heal
 - Fixes Bulldozers sprinting when they shouldn't and not switching to walking when they are close enough
+- Adds increasing chance for enemies to use teargas grenades when players camp in an area for too long

 ### Standardizes enemy factions